belle2/basf2/online_book/basf2/b2bii.rst

 the converted data can be then analysed within the same job, without any intermediate steps.

-The workflow is illustrated in the figure:
+The workflow is illustrated in this figure:

 .. image:: b2bii/workflow.png
    :width: 600px

-* Reads Belle MDST file.
+* Read Belle MDST file.
-* Applies momentum or energy corrections in the objects.
+* Apply momentum or energy corrections in the objects.
 * Save objects in basf2 format
 * Time for basf2 analysis!